 - Hand and finger stretch – Use your fingers to climb a blank wall in front of you until they are above your head.
 From there, wiggle your fingers for ten seconds and then repeat.

-How can you avoid being one of every three adults over the age of 65 who suffers a fall this year?
-Balance exercises.
-When it comes to improving balance for seniors, there are a variety of options.
-Following these at-home exercises is a great place to start, but to make your physical health more of a priority, you could meet with a physical therapist or take advantage of the unique amenities offered at Ventana by Buckner.
-Ventana by Buckner offers strong partnerships that provide first-class amenities for its members.
-With partners like Cooper Aerobics and dynamic programming such as VentanaFIT, it’s easy for seniors to stay physically active and focus on strengthening their body in a way that promotes health and wellness.
+When it comes to improving balance for seniors, there are various options.
+Following these at-home exercises is a great place to start.
+Still, to make your physical health more of a priority, you could meet with a physical therapist or take advantage of the unique amenities at Ventana.

-A continuing care retirement community offering Life Care is an ideal choice if you want to spend your later years in a place full of activity, vibrancy, wellness and enjoyment.
-Ventana by Buckner is a luxury CCRC in Dallas that will change how you view retirement.
+A continuing care retirement community (CCRC) is ideal if you want to spend your later years in a place full of activity, vibrancy, wellness, and enjoyment.
+Ventana is a luxury CCRC in Dallas that will change how you view retirement.
 Focus on your health and well-being in an environment that supports your goals.
-Contact our team today to learn more about our CCRC, or click here to schedule a personalized tour. [vtsc]